-The Shares may be sold or distributed from time to time by or for the account of the Selling Stockholders, or their pledgees on behalf of the Selling Stockholder, in transactions (which may involve crosses and block transactions) on Nasdag or any national securities exchange or U.S. inter-dealer quotation system of a registered national securities association on which the Shares are then listed, in the over-the-counter market, in one or more privately negotiated transactions (including sales pursuant to pledges), through the writing of options on the Shares, in a combination of such methods of distribution or by any other legally available means; including the distribution by Alliance to its stockholders and debt holders of the Shares which are not sold or otherwise transferred by Alliance.
-This Prospectus also may be used, with the Company's consent, by donees of the Selling Stockholders, or by other persons acquiring Shares and who wish to offer and sell such Shares under circumstances requiring or making desirable its use.
+The Shares may be sold or distributed from time to time by or for the account of the Selling Stockholders, or their pledgees on behalf of the Selling Stockholder, in transactions (which may involve crosses and block transactions) on Nasdaq or any national securities exchange or U.S. inter-dealer quotation system of a registered national securities association on which the Shares are then listed, in the over-the-counter market, in one or more privately negotiated transactions (including sales pursuant to pledges), through the writing of options on the Shares, in a combination of such methods of distribution or by any other legally available means.
+This Prospectus also may be used, with the Company's consent, by dones of the Selling Stockholders, or by other persons acquiring Shares and who wish to offer and sell such Shares under circumstances requiring or making desirable its use.
 Such methods of sale may be conducted by the Selling Stockholders at market prices prevailing at the time of sale, at prices related to such prevailing market prices or at prices otherwise negotiated.
 The Selling Stockholders may effect such transactions directly, or indirectly through broker-dealers or agents acting on their behalf and, in connection with such sales, such broker-dealers or agents may receive compensation in the form of commissions or discounts from the Selling Stockholders and/or the purchasers of the Shares for whom they may act as agent or to whom they sell Shares as principal or both (which commissions or discounts might be in excess of customary commissions).
-To the extent required, the names of donees of Selling Stockholders and names of the agents or broker-dealers, and applicable commissions or discounts and any other required information with respect to any particular offer of Shares by the Selling Stockholders, will be set forth in a Prospectus Supplement.
+To the extent offers or sales are being made, one or more supplements to this Prospectus to set forth the names of donees of Selling Stockholders and any other material information with respect to the plan of distribution not previously disclosed.

 The Selling Stockholders and any such underwriters, brokers, dealers or agents that participate in such distribution may be deemed to be "underwriters" within the meaning of the Securities Act, and any discounts, commissions or concessions received by any such underwriters, brokers, dealers or agents might be deemed to be underwriting discounts and commissions under the Securities Act.
 Neither the Company nor the Selling Stockholders can presently estimate the amount of such compensation.
-The Company knows of no existing arrangements between any Selling Stockholder and any other Selling Stockholder, underwriter, broker, dealer or other agent relating to the sale or distribution of the
+The Company knows of no existing arrangements between any Selling Stockholder and any other Selling Stockholder, underwriter, broker, dealer or other agent relating to the sale or distribution of the Shares.

 Under applicable rules and regulations under the Exchange Act, any person engaged in a distribution of any of the Shares may not simultaneously engage in market activities with respect to the Common Stock for a period of two business days prior to the commencement of such distribution.
-In addition and without limiting the foregoing, the Selling Stockholders will be subject to applicable provisions of the Exchange Act; including without limitation Rules 10b-5, 10b-6 and 10b-7, which provisions may limit the timing of purchases and sales of any of the Shares by the Selling Stockholders.
+In addition and without limiting the foregoing, the Selling Stockholders will be subject to applicable provisions of the Exchange Act; including without limitation Rule 10b-5 and Regulation M, which provisions may limit the timing of purchases and sales of any of the Shares by the Selling Stockholders.
 All of the foregoing may affect the marketability of the Common Stock.